 A Highland beach in summer.

-Clachtoll is one of three stunning beaches from the manonabeach series on the Assynt peninsula.
-Like Achmelvich, it is located north west of Lochinver, but further out, towards Point of Stoer.
-This is a white sand and shell beach, in a rocky and rugged setting, with a feature called the Split Rock.
-Although it is unspoilt and natural, there is a convenient static caravan park nearby.
-The whole Assynt peninsula is a tonic for any traveler, giving a wonderful sense of space and detachment from the hurly burly of modern life.
+Clachtoll beach is located north west of Lochinver like Achmelvich, but further out on the Assynt peninsula towards Point of Stoer.
+This is a white sand and shell beach in a rocky and rugged setting, with a feature called the Split Rock.
+Although it feels unspoilt and natural, there is a convenient static caravan park nearby.
+The whole Assynt peninsula is a tonic for any traveller, giving a wonderful sense of space and detachment away from the hurly burly of modern life.

 Jim’s times on this beach.